Mrian07/Proyeksi/docs/api/apiv3/example/README.md

 In case such an error is returned, the client has a couple of possibilities to authenticate.
 Of the available possibilities, the guide will demonstrate two: Basic Auth because it is the most commonly used mechanism and OAuth 2 because it should be the most commonly used mechanism.

-Regardless of the authentication mechanism used, a client will always authenticate as a user within OpenProject.
+Regardless of the authentication mechanism used, a client will always authenticate as a user within ProyeksiApp.
 Even for the OAuth2 [Client credentials](https://oauth.net/2/grant-types/client-credentials/) flow, which is aimed to not involve user interaction, every interaction on the server will be carried out in the name of a specific user to regulate authorization as you will see below.

 ### Basic auth

 Basic auth is simple to setup and understand but should be avoided in the long run due to security reasons but also because it limits a client and is harder to manage within an organization.

-In order to authenticate with basic auth, a user first has to login into OpenProject, generate an api key, and then use the key to authenticate on API calls.
+In order to authenticate with basic auth, a user first has to login into ProyeksiApp, generate an api key, and then use the key to authenticate on API calls.
 A user cannot use the credentials used to login into the UI to also authenticate when communicating with the API.

 An API key can be generated on the "Access token" page within the "My account" section by clicking on the "Generate" or "Reset" (depending on whether a key already exists) link within the "API" row.